TACC/Lmod/.github/ISSUE_TEMPLATE/bug_report.md

 If you are having an issue with a moduletree that is using the hierarchy consider using the moduletree provided in the source repo:
 To use do the following:

- - copy bugReport directry tree to your own directory
+ - copy bugReport directory tree from the repo to your own directory
  - modify as necessary the modules under the my_modules directory
  - modify the bug_report_template.sh script to show your issue
  - Run the script this way: